ufukty/gohandlers/docs/articles/basic/getting-started.md

 ---

-## 🧪 Mock Clients for Simple Testing
+## 🧪 Mock clients for simple testing

 Testing your handlers couldn't be easier: